UniMath/agda-unimath/src/elementary-number-theory/multiplication-lists-of-natural-numbers.lagda.md

-# Product of the element of a list of natural numbers
+# Multiplication of the elements of a list of natural numbers

 ```agda
 module elementary-number-theory.multiplication-lists-of-natural-numbers where